Resettle to Vancouver

 With luck, we meet Chi, a friend and a film photographer.
 We exchange gifts and chat over a nice, casual dinner.

-Shopping, parks, camera stores with old men simultaneously admiring my Voigtländer film camera and annoyed at the fact that it, along with my mint-condition leather case manufactured in West Germany over sixty years ago, is brushing against my sweaty t-shirt.
+Shopping, parks, and camera stores with old men simultaneously admiring my Voigtländer film camera and annoyed at the fact that it, along with my mint-condition leather case manufactured in West Germany over sixty years ago, is brushing against my sweaty t-shirt.
 All in a thirty-degree heat.
 Tokyo is undoubtedly tiresome, still, I find it to be tremendous fun non less.

 I take lots of photos as I feel justified by the occasion to expose my, now discontinued, Agfa Vista and Neopan Acros 35mm rolls.
 In Japan, it’s not difficult to spot novelty worthy of exposure for even the stingiest frame spenders.